amirkhaki/jupyter_notebook_rtl/README.md

 python3 ./main.py /path/to/notebook.ipynb /path/to/out.ipynb
 ```
 Only Markdown cells with `direction=rtl` in their metadata will be updated.

+To set the RTL direction for a cell, use the "Toggle current cell LTR/RTL direction" command in Jupyter Notebook v6 (this feature is removed in v7).

 Once the notebook is generated:
 1. Open it in Jupyter Notebook.